-Requirements and Evaluation Module Name Description POI Device Core Requirements Core logical and physical requirements of PIN acceptance devices Device Integration Requirements7 Ensures that the integration of previously approved components does not impair the overall security as stated in the security requirements and includes security management requirements applicable to the integrated device.
-Open Protocols (OP) The interface of POI terminals to open networks using open protocols Secure Reading and Exchange of Data (SRED) To support secure encryption of account data in the POI Device Management Security Requirements Considers how the device is produced, controlled, transported, stored, and used throughout its life cycle.
+Requirements and Evaluation Module Name Description Physical Security Physical security requirements of POI devices Logical Security Logical security requirements of POI devices Device Integration Requirements Ensures that the integration of previously approved components does not impair the overall security as stated in the security requirements and includes security management requirements applicable to the integrated device.
+Communications and Interfaces The interface of POI terminals to open networks using open protocols Life Cycle Considers how the device is produced, controlled, transported, stored, and used throughout its life cycle.